alirezaandersen/MasterMind-/README.md

 What's your guess?
 ```

-They can then enter a guess in the form `rrgb`
+They you can enter a guess in the form `rrgb`(based on difficulty level you choose)

 * Guesses are case insensitive
 * If it's `'q'` or `'quit'` then exit the game